-The DSPs have been adopted by Council after public exhibition on 24 June 2020 and the adopted developer charges are effective from 1 July 2020.
+The DSPs have been adopted by Council after public exhibition on [insert date] and the adopted developer charges are effective from [insert date].

 Developers shall be responsible for the full cost of the design and construction of sewerage reticulation works within the subdivisions.